On Learning Discrete-Time Fractional-Order Dynamical Systems

-In many classes of systems, it is often seen that a Markovian dependence of the current state of a system on just the previous state is insufficient in describing the \mbox{long-term} behavior of the aforementioned systems.
-More commonly, systems that we often encounter in real-life demonstrate phenomena such as hysteresis and long-term memory, in which the current system state is dependent on a combination of several past states or the entire gamut of states seen so far in time.
+Nonetheless, most of the work focuses on cases where there is a Markovian dependence of the current state of a system on just the previous state, which is insufficient in describing the \mbox{long-term} behavior of the aforementioned systems.
+Yet, systems that we often encounter in real-life demonstrate phenomena such as hysteresis and long-term memory, in which the current system state is dependent on a combination of several past states or the entire gamut of states seen so far in time.

-Fractional-order dynamical systems (FODS) have hence attracted a lot of interest in recent years for being able to successfully model a wide variety of dynamical system behaviors, chief among them being (nonexponential) \mbox{power-law} decay in the dependence of the current state on past states, systems exhibiting long-term memory or fractal properties, or dynamics where there are adaptations in multiple time scales~\cite{moon2008chaotic,lundstrom2008fractional,werner2010fractals,thurner2003scaling,teich1997fractal}.
+In particular, fractional-order dynamical systems (FODS) have attracted a lot of interest in recent years for being able to successfully model a wide variety of dynamical system behaviors, chief among them being (nonexponential) \mbox{power-law} decay in the dependence of the current state on past states, systems exhibiting long-term memory or fractal properties, or dynamics where there are adaptations across multiple time scales~\cite{moon2008chaotic,lundstrom2008fractional,werner2010fractals,thurner2003scaling,teich1997fractal}.
 FODS have been used in domains as disparate as biological swarms~\cite{west2014networks}, chaotic systems~\cite{petravs2011fractional}, gaseous dynamics~\cite{chen2010anomalous}, and cyber-physical systems~\cite{xuecps}, to mention a few.
-Some of these applications have also been explored in the context of neuromodulation as well as neurophysiological signals such as electroencephalogram (EEG) or electrocorticogram (ECoG)~\cite{romero2020fractional,chatterjee2020fractional,magin2006fractional}.
+In the context of this work, we emphasize the applications to neuromodulation as well as modeling neurophysiological signals such as electroencephalogram (EEG) or electrocorticogram (ECoG)~\cite{romero2020fractional,chatterjee2020fractional,magin2006fractional}.

-In this paper, we will investigate the problem of identifying the parameters of a temporally homogeneous discrete-time fractional-order dynamical system (DT-FODS).
-We provide \mbox{finite-sample} complexity guarantees for the same, assuming that the temporal components of the systems in question do not change over time.
-Further, we illustrate the working of our proposed approach on real-life EEG data.
+In this paper, we will investigate the problem of learning the spatial and temporal parameters of a discrete-time fractional-order dynamical system (DT-FODS).
+We provide \mbox{finite-sample} and iteration complexity guarantees for the same, and we further illustrate the working of our proposed approach on real-life intracranial EEG (iEEG) data collected from patients undergoing epileptic seizures.
+In the context of using model-based approaches for neurostimulation (such as to perform epileptic seizure suppression~\cite{chatterjee2020fractional}), robust guarantees for the iteration and finite-sample complexities of learning the model parameters is of paramount importance.
+Additionally, using approaches such as model predictive control (MPC) in order to develop neurostimulation strategies often require certifications on the minimum amount of data required in order to learn robust models.